AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/sword-coast-adventurers-guide/3-the-sword-coast-and-the-north.md

 Then came the Second Dragonspear War, more than a century ago, during which a strange cloak of mist settled over the castle, and the forces of Waterdeep and Baldur's Gate once more attacked.
 This time, they defeated the devils, leaving the castle ruined and still cloaked in mists.
 At least one other time since then, the devils have punched back through, amassing other fell creatures to attack the nearby settlements (notably Daggerford), but they have been fought off by adventurers each time.
 The most recent stories tell of heroes confronting Red Wizards of Thay and other devilry.
 I pray that this will be the last time such efforts are necessary, but somehow, I think not.

-Today, Dragonspear remains crumbled and mistshrouded.
+Today, Dragonspear remains crumbled and mist-shrouded.
 Rumors say that the castle—seemingly quiescent—has become home to undead horrors of some sort, but no one seems terribly inclined to investigate such claims, so long as they don't threaten the folk who live nearby.
 Some interested parties out of Baldur's Gate offered me more than a fair amount of coin to investigate the truth of these rumors, though I demurred.
 I don't fancy myself an investigator or a spy, and I know better than to seek out whatever foulness might have taken hold in this place.

 ### Trollclaws